aj910/namaste-react/README.md

 -> We can write a normal js function inside JSX as well -> It is also possible to call a React component inside another component just in the same way as we call a normal function

 # Component Composition in react
 -> composing or wrapping one or more components into another

+# Props in React
+-> pass props or properties to a function or a component is same as passing arguments to a function